Josh Lowe Preview, Player Props: Rays vs. Mariners

-Josh Lowe, with a slugging percentage of .406 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the hill, September 9 at 4:05 PM ET.
+The Tampa Bay Rays and Josh Lowe (.382 slugging percentage over his past 10 games, including one homer), take on starter Bryce Miller and the Seattle Mariners at Tropicana Field, Sunday at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners